ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-With the help of the network incident management, massive alarms can be aggregated into a few network incidents based on service impact analysis, so the number of trouble tickets will be reduced.
+With the help of the network incident management, massive alarms can be aggregated into a few network incidents based on service impact asessment, so the number of trouble tickets will be reduced.
-At the same time, the efficiency of network troubleshooting can be largely improved, which address the pain point of traditional trouble ticket dispatching.
+At the same time, the efficiency of network troubleshooting can be largely improved, which addresses the pain point of traditional trouble ticket dispatching.

-## Incident Derivation from L3VPN Services Unavailability
+## Incident Derivation from L3VPN Service Unavailability

 The Service Attachment Points (SAPs) defined in {{?RFC9408}} represent the network reference points where network services can be delivered or are being delivered to customers.

 SLOs {{?RFC9543}} can be used to characterize the ability of a particular set of nodes to communicate according to certain measurable expectations